Chibale, Zambia: individuality and conformity

 Nawe, kwenu takwali bakulu!

-As for you, there were no elders in your village!
+As for you, there were no elders at your home!

-There are certain manners common to all regions like receiving a gift from an older person by using both hands.
-Now, if you use only one hand… That is when they will say: you must have grown up in a village without elders.
-While elders who could have taught you are everywhere else.
+There are certain manners common to all regions like using both hands when receiving a gift from an older person.
+Now, if you use only one hand, that is when they will say that you must have grown up in a village without elders.
+Elders who could have taught you are everywhere else.

 Rules of life

-Chibale Zambia: individuality and conformity.
-The theme finds expression in the great number of rules (mushila) stipulating conventional behaviour for almost every circumstance.
-People say that they were followed in the past.
-They still play a role, certainly in the spirit possession cults and, in a changed form, for the Jehovah’s Witnesses.
+Chibale, Zambia: individuality and conformity.
+This theme is expressed in the many rules (mushila) stipulating conventional behaviour for almost every circumstance.
+People say that these rules were followed in the past, and they still play a role, certainly in the spirit possession cults and, in a changed form, for the Jehovah’s Witnesses.
 See the article Rules of life in an expanding world.

 It also finds expression in the ways people deal with conspicuous individuality and individual success.
-Some groupings explain success and possible consequential conspicuous individuality as the result of hard working.
-Others see it as the result of malicious intention.
-Or as ishuko, the good fortune resulting from a good relation with the mpanga (spirit world).
+Some groupings explain success and possible consequential conspicuous individuality as the result of hard work.
+Others see it as the result of malicious intention, or as ishuko, the good fortune resulting from a good relationship with the mpanga (spirit world).

 Finding leeway

-Chibale Zambia: individuality and conformity.
-In Chibale much attention goes to all kinds of rules of conformity.
-But at the same time it is up to the individual to find the ‘performance leeway’ within this.
-The ways in which the performers found leeway within the structural characteristics/requirements of music or dance were an important factor in the evaluation of singers and especially dancers in the 1980s but not so much in the 2000s.
+Chibale, Zambia: individuality and conformity.
+In Chibale, considerable attention is paid to various rules of conformity.
+However, it is also up to the individual to find the ‘performance leeway’ within these constraints.
+The ways in which the performers found leeway within the structural characteristics and requirements of music or dance were an important factor in the evaluation of singers, and especially dancers, in the 1980s, though this was less so in the 2000s.

 Continue to the article about the theme Independence and interdependence.